wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_networking_fundamentals/contention.md

 **[A.3.1.q3.2]** At time 0, a 100 MB transfer starts from host B to host C, and a 200 MB transfer starts from host A to host D. At what time do these transfers finish?
 Show your work.
-Consider the first phase in which both transfers are ongoing, and the second phase in which only one transfer is ongoing.
+Hint: Consider the first phase in which both transfers are ongoing, and the second phase in which only one transfer is ongoing.

 <p></p>